MahmoodAhmed95/Pong-Game/README.md

 Use the clone button to download the game source code.
 Open the game.html file in your browser and the game should start, if not check console for any issues.
 No images or local audio files where used so the game should work on any machine.
 Features:

-    - Responsive mobile design
+    -Responsive mobile design
+    The game is designed to be responsive to different screen sizes using the viewport height and viewport width units for sizing.

 ![Alt text](<Screenshot from 2023-07-13 09-58-58.png>)

-The game is designed to be responsive to different screen sizes using the viewport height and viewport width units for sizing.
+    -Speed customization

-    -you can choose the ball moving speed.
+    Players can choose the ball moving speed, which changes depending on the level.

 ![Alt text](<Screenshot from 2023-07-12 16-48-00.png>)

-Speed change depending on the level
+    -Scoring customization

-    - you can choose how many goals you score to win.
+    Players can choose how many goals they need to score to win Keeping track of the score and level.

 ![Alt text](<Screenshot from 2023-07-12 16-47-42.png>)

-Keeping of the Score and Level
+    -Background color customization

-    -you can choose the background color.
+    Users can choose the background color they prefer.

 ![Alt text](<Screenshot from 2023-07-12 16-44-32.png>)
-the user choose the color he prefere it

 Game Architecture and Challenges